remotesensinginfo/arcsi/doc/source/cmdtools.rst

 arcsisetupsen2db.py
 ~~~~~~~~~~~~~~~~~~~~

-This command creates a local copy of the Google database of Sentinel-2 acquasitions as a SQLite database.
+This command creates a local copy of the Google database of Sentinel-2 acquisitions as a SQLite database.

 ::